Elementary School Ditches Andrew Jackson for Mary Jackson, the First Black Female NASA Engineer

 A unanimous vote by the the Salt Lake City school board this week was met with a standing ovation from the crowd in the room, reports The Salt Lake Tribune’s Erin Alberty.
 School employees and parents have discussed changing the elementary’s school name “for years,” Alberty reported, and last year started polling and meeting with parents, alumni, and others.
 More than 70 percent supported the change.
 Of the school’s 440 students, 85 percent are students of color, according to the Salt Lake City School District.

-Mary Jackson, a native of Hampton, Virginia, worked as a math teacher, a receptionist, and an Army secretary before she arrived at NASA’s Langley Research Center in 1951 as a member of the West Area Computing unit, a segregated division where African-American women spent hours doing calculations with pencil and paper, including for the trajectories of the country’s earliest space missions.
+Mary Jackson, a native of Hampton, Virginia, worked as a math teacher, a receptionist, and an Army secretary before she arrived at NASA’s Langley Research Center in 1951 as a member of the West Area Computing unit, a segregated division where African American women spent hours doing calculations with pencil and paper, including for the trajectories of the country’s earliest space missions.

 Two years in, a NASA engineer picked Jackson to help him work on a wind tunnel that tested flight hardware by blasting it with winds nearly twice the speed of sound.
 The engineer suggested Jackson train to become an engineer.
 To do that, Jackson had to take night courses in math and physics from the University of Virginia, which were held at the segregated Hampton High School.
 Jackson successfully petitioned the city to let her take the classes.
 She got her promotion to engineer in 1958.
 After 34 years at the space agency, Jackson retired in 1985.
 She died in 2005, at the age of 83.

 The name change comes as the American public continues to grapple with fierce divisions over the commemoration of controversial figures in the country’s history.
 The debate began in earnest in 2015 after the fatal shooting of nine people at a historically black church in South Carolina by a white man who had burned the American flag and waved the Confederate one.
 After the tragic shooting, South Carolina’s statehouse removed its Confederate flag and cities across the country started taking down monuments and memorials honoring Confederate soldiers.
-The movement to erase Confederate symbols from public display was reignited last summer after a white-supremacist rally in Charlottesville, Virginia, organized to protest the removal of a statue of Confederate General Robert E. Lee.
-The rally quickly turned violent and led to the death of a counter-protester, run over by a driver, and two police officers, killed inside a helicopter monitoring the protests.
+The movement to erase Confederate symbols from public display was reignited last summer after a white-supremacist rally in Charlottesville, Virginia, was organized to protest the removal of a statue of Confederate General Robert E. Lee.
+The rally quickly turned violent and led to the death of a counterprotester, run over by a driver, and two police officers, killed inside a helicopter monitoring the protests.

 Around the country, people have protested and called for the removal of statues honoring Lee, Jackson, and others seen as racist icons, as well as for institutions and streets named for them to be changed.
-The U.S. Treasury under the Obama administration said last year it would replace Andrew Jackson on the front of the new $20 note with Harriet Tubman, the African-American abolitionist who helped slaves cross into freedom.
+The U.S. Treasury under the Obama administration said last year it would replace Andrew Jackson on the front of the new $20 note with Harriet Tubman, the African American abolitionist who helped slaves cross into freedom.
 But President Trump, who hung a portrait of Jackson when he moved into the Oval Office, described the decision as “pure political correctness” during his campaign, and the new Treasury secretary, Steven Mnuchin, said last month the department hasn’t made “any decisions on whether we will change the bill or won’t change the bill.”

 Those opposed to continuing to honor Jackson point to the former president’s slave ownership and deadly policies toward Native Americans.
 The number of enslaved men and women at Jackson’s 1,000-acre plantation in Tennessee grew from nine in 1804 to more than 100 at the time of his death in 1845.
-In his first term in office, Jackson carried out the forced removal of various Native American tribes in the southeastern U.S. to other parts of the country, known as the “Trail of Tears,” that resulted in the deaths of thousands.
+In his first term in office, Jackson carried out the forced removal of various Native American tribes in the southeastern United States to other parts of the country, known as the “Trail of Tears,” that resulted in the deaths of thousands.

 “It kind of surprised me when I learned that he was a really bad person,” a student at Jackson Elementary school told the Tribune.
 She said she learned through a school project that her family’s ancestors were slaves from North Africa.
 “I didn’t know they would name a school after someone like that.”

 The Tribune reports that school officials actually dug up and reviewed meeting minutes from the 1800s to figure out how the school district settled on Andrew Jackson.
-It turns out that the district “simply wanted to use a president’s name, and a school board member suggested Andrew Jackson because his own name also was Jackson.”
+It turns out that the district “simply wanted to use a president’s name, and a school-board member suggested Andrew Jackson because his own name also was Jackson.”

 Aside from her pioneering work at NASA, the new namesake of Jackson Elementary was also known for her work with young students.
-She taught math at an all-black school in Maryland and worked at the USO club in Hampton, Virginia, which served the black community.
+She taught math at an all-black school in Maryland and worked at the United Service Organizations club in Hampton, Virginia, which served the black community.
 In the 1970s, she helped children at the community center build a wind tunnel for science experiments, according to a NASA biography.
 “We have to do something like this to get them interested in science," Jackson said at the time.
 “Sometimes they are not aware of the number of black scientists, and don’t even know of the career opportunities until it is too late.”